UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - UCLA's games this year have hit the over on four of nine set point totals (44.4%).

-- UCLA is 4-2 against the spread and 4-2 overall this season when the team scores more than 25.7 points.
+- UCLA is 4-2 against the spread and 4-2 overall in games when it scores more than 25.7 points.

-- When UCLA piles up more than 408.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- UCLA is 4-2 against the spread and 4-2 overall when the team totals more than 408.8 yards.

-- This year, the Bruins have turned the ball over nine times, two more than the Buffaloes' takeaways (7).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.